Guide to Finding a Therapist

 - Tends to be used in conjunction with talk therapy, since it can activate traumatic responses.

 Group therapy is another option that can give you the space to process or learn coping skills amongst a group of peers.
 These groups can be led by licensed therapists, social workers, mental health professionals or even other peers within the community.
-Group therapy is often a cheap or free alternative that sometimes uses a “pay-what-you-can” donations based payment structure.
-You may be able to find group therapy that has a focus specific to your identity, experience or situation where you can open up to others who may relate to what you are going through.
+Group therapy is often an affordable or free alternative that sometimes uses a “pay-what-you-can” donations based payment structure.
+You may be able to find group therapy that has a focus specific to your identity, experience, or situation where you can open up to others who may relate to what you are going through.gh.

 Insurance and Therapy Costs

-Therapy can cost about $100-$350 per hour depending on location and specialties, which is a price point that is completely inaccessible for most people.
-Insurance will significantly cut down on that cost, typically ranging from a few dollars to $50 or more, but it can also be really complicated to use.
-Not everyone has insurance and the financial burden of therapy can be overwhelming which keeps many people from starting therapy in the first place.
-Though rare, it is possible to find cheaper or free options.
+Therapy can be expensive, often ranging from $100-$350 per hour at a full rate depending on location and specialties.
+This price point is completely inaccessible for many people.
+Insurance will generally significantly reduce that cost, often to a smaller copay (from $0 to $50 or more), but navigating insurance can also be really complicated and time-consuming.
+Not everyone has insurance, and the financial burden of care can be overwhelming and prevent people from accessing support altogether.
+Though less common, lower-cost or free options do exist.

-If you are utilizing insurance, you will need to have some information about how your insurance plan works before reaching out to therapists.
-Consider going on your insurance plan’s website or calling your insurance company to ask them some questions about your coverage.
+If you are utilizing insurance, it will be helpful to have some information about how your insurance plan works before reaching out to therapists.
+You can log in to your insurance plan’s website or call your insurance company to ask them some questions about your coverage.
 Here are some questions you might want the answer to before starting your search for a therapist:

 - Do I need prior authorization before obtaining therapy?
 How do I obtain that?

-- What is my copay (the amount of money I have to pay and my insurance doesn’t cover) for therapy?
+- What is my copay (the amount of money I have to pay each session and my insurance doesn’t cover) for therapy?

 - Note: ask yourself if this copay is something you can afford weekly or biweekly.
 If not, consider looking for a therapist that offers “sliding scale” sessions at a rate you can afford.